Wireless Power Transfer: Enabling your innovation

 Inductive coupling is the most widely used wireless technology in near-field applications; its applications include charging handheld devices like phones and electric toothbrushes, RFID tags, induction cooking, and wirelessly charging or continuous wireless power transfer in implantable medical devices like artificial cardiac pacemakers or electric vehicles.

-In far-field or radiative techniques, power is transferred by beams of electromagnetic radiation, like microwaves or laser beams, its applications include solar power satellites and wireless powered drone aircraft.
+In far-field long distance or radiative techniques, power is transferred by beams of electromagnetic radiation, like microwaves or laser beams, its applications include solar power satellites and wireless powered drone aircraft.

 An important issue associated with all wireless power techniques and their associated systems is limiting the exposure of people and other living things, to potentially injurious electromagnetic fields.